DeividReinkeSchiitz/FaustoBot/README.md

 # FaustoBot

-FaustoBot or FausTop (for the most intimate) is a simple bot for Discord that speaks some audios from Faustão.
+FaustoBot is a simple bot for Discord that speaks some audios from Faustão.

 ## Usage

-paste it in yout URL:
+copy and paste it:

 https://discord.com/oauth2/authorize?client_id=695801313602175006&scope=bot&permissions=8